 Looking for a beach vacation?
 Let us help you find the right spot.More

-Just 7 miles (11 km) long and a little more than 1 mile (2½ km) wide, this island, the capital and seat of the Turks and Caicos government.
-It has been a longtime favorite destination of divers eager to explore the 7,000-foot-deep pristine coral walls that drop down only 300 yards out to sea.
-On shore, the tiny, quiet island has white-sand beaches, the national museum, and a small
+Just 7 miles (11 km) long and a little more than 1 mile (1½ km) wide, this island, the capital and seat of the Turks and Caicos government, has been a longtime favorite destination for divers eager to explore the 7,000-foot-deep pristine coral walls that drop down only 300 yards out to sea.
+On shore, the tiny, quiet island is home to white-sand beaches, the National Museum, and a small

 population of wild horses and donkeys, which leisurely meander past the white-walled courtyards, pretty churches, and bougainvillea-covered colonial inns on their daily commute into town.
 But things aren't entirely sleepy: a cruise-ship complex at the southern end of the island brings about 600,000 visitors per year.
 That said, the dock is self-contained and is about 3 miles (5 km) from the tranquil, small hotels of Cockburn Town, Pillory Beach, and the Ridge and far from most of the western-shore dive sites.